- Download our Moving to Dublin Guide (PDF)

 Dublin City is split in two by the River Liffey and bordered on the east by the Irish Sea.
-An old city founded centuries ago, Dublin has expanded gradually and comprises many narrow alleys as well as broad streets.
+An old city founded centuries ago, Dublin has expanded gradually and comprises many narrow alleys and broad streets.

-In recent years, Dublin's transport infrastructure has improved markedly, and getting around in the city has never been easier.
-Indeed, it is no longer necessary to own a car here, although having one can be useful for families or those looking to explore the city and surrounds.
+Dublin's transport infrastructure has improved markedly recently, and getting around the city has never been easier.
+Indeed, owning a car here is no longer necessary, although having one can be useful for families or if you are looking to explore the city and its surroundings.

 Public transport in Dublin

 Dublin’s transport network includes buses, light rail (Luas) and surface rail (DART).
-It is cheaper and faster to take public transport than to drive or take a taxi in rush hour.
+It's cheaper and faster for you to take public transport than to drive or take a taxi in rush hour.
 Like most public transport, there are crowds at peak times, but services are clean, frequent and punctual.

-It is possible to purchase tickets online, via an app, from the driver or from station terminals for trains, buses and trams.
-Tickets are generally available with single-, return- and multi-journey options.
-Different routes start and end at different times, so expats should research routes carefully.
+You can purchase tickets for trains, buses, and trams online, via an app, from the driver, or from station terminals.
+Tickets are available in multiple options, including single-, return-, and multi-journey options.
+Different routes start and end at different times, so you should research routes carefully.

 Leap Card

 The Leap Card is Dublin’s integrated ticketing system.
-Although there is no problem buying tickets on the bus or at the station, this is the best option for expats who commute frequently and are looking to save money.
+Although you can buy tickets on the bus or at the station, this is the best option if you commute frequently and want to save money.

-Cards can be bought and topped up at stations, newsagents or online.
+You can buy and top up Leap Cards at stations, newsagents or online.
 Leap Cards can be used on Dublin buses, the Luas, Commuter Rail and the DART.
+Leap Card fares are typically 20–30 percent cheaper than single tickets, and a daily and weekly fare cap limits the total amount you pay.

 Buses

-The Dublin Bus Service provides the iconic yellow and blue double-deckers that can be seen all over County Dublin.
-Most of these are wheelchair accessible.
-Tickets can be bought from the driver.
-Designated lanes for buses mean that commuters often beat the traffic.
+The Dublin Bus Service provides the iconic yellow and blue double-deckers seen all over County Dublin.
+Most are wheelchair accessible.
+You can buy tickets from the driver.
+Designated lanes for buses mean that you can often beat the traffic.

 Trains

-The DART (Dublin Area Rapid Transit) is a surface rail service with trains arriving every 15 minutes.
+The DART (Dublin Area Rapid Transit) is a surface rail service, with trains arriving every 10 to 20 minutes during the day.
+It runs from around 6am to 12am.

-Commuter rail provides a few services out of Dublin, which is handy for day trips and for those who live outside of County Dublin but work in the city.
+Commuter rail provides services out of Dublin, which is handy for day trips and for those who live outside County Dublin but work in the city.

 Trams

-Dublin also has a light rail service, the Luas, servicing the inner city as well as the south and southwestern suburbs.
-Luas services are frequent and reliable, with as little as four minutes between each tram.
+Dublin has a light rail service, the Luas, servicing the inner city as well as the south and southwestern suburbs.
+Luas services are frequent and reliable, running every 5 to 15 minutes.
+Operating hours are from around 5.30am to 12.30am on weekdays, with slightly later start times on weekends.

 Taxis in Dublin

-Ireland has restrictive laws for ride-sharing services, and unlike many other countries, all drivers for services such as Uber must be licensed taxi drivers.
+Ireland has restrictive laws for ride-sharing services, so all drivers for services such as Uber must be licensed taxi drivers.
+Fares are calculated based on a base rate plus a per-kilometre charge, with additional fees for luggage, late-night travel and waiting time.

 Driving in Dublin

-Expats can drive on a valid foreign driver's licence for up to 12 months in Ireland.
-After 12 months they must apply for an Irish driver’s licence.
-Ireland has an agreement with several countries, including EU nations, for licence conversion without testing.
+You can drive on a valid foreign driving licence for up to 12 months in Ireland.
+After that, you must apply for an Irish driving licence.
+Ireland has agreements with numerous countries for licence conversion without testing.
 Other countries can convert their licences after completing testing.

 Cycling in Dublin

-Cyclists should always wear a helmet, and preferably light clothing and bike lights.
-Although it is illegal to ride without a helmet, many people ignore this law.
-Bicycles are required to abide by the rules of the road like any other vehicle.
-Confident cyclists will have no trouble cycling into town from the suburbs.
+You should always wear a helmet and preferably light clothing and bike lights.
+Although riding without a helmet is illegal, many people ignore this law.
+Bicycles must follow the rules of the road like any other vehicle.
+If you are a confident cyclist, you will have no trouble cycling into town from the suburbs.

-Dublinbikes is a growing service with distinctive blue bicycles that can be hired and ridden between specified bicycled parks.
-There are over 110 stations across Dublin which accept Dublin Bikes Long Term Cards and offer three-day tickets.
+Dublinbikes is a growing service with distinctive blue bicycles that you can hire and ride between specified bicycle parks.
+There are more than 110 stations across Dublin which accept Dublin Bikes Long Term Cards and offer three-day tickets.
 In addition to the subscription, there is a small fee for rides longer than half an hour.

 Walking in Dublin

-The city's compact size makes Dublin ideal for walking.
-In fact, many locals and expats regularly travel to work and do errands on foot.
-Exploring the city on foot also reveals many hidden treasures that may not be noticed when travelling in a vehicle or by public transport.
+Dublin's compact size makes it ideal for walking.
+Many locals and visitors regularly travel to work and do errands on foot.
+Exploring the city on foot reveals many hidden treasures you may not notice when travelling in a vehicle or by public transport.

 Expat Health Insurance